mongodb/mongodbatlas-cloudformation-resources/README.md

 ```
 $ aws cloudformation create-stack --stack-name myTestProject --template-body file://../examples/project/project.json --parameters ParameterKey=Name,ParameterValue=test-project
 ```
-If create is successful, it should return a stack id
+If errors are not shown, it should return a stack id

 To verify if it's working you can check on [AWS Cloudformation](https://console.aws.amazon.com/cloudformation)